qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 ## intent:what_is_travel_folder
 - What is the "Travel" folder?
 - Hello, What is the "Travel" folder?
+- What is "travel" folder?
+- What does the "Travel" folder do?
+- "Travel" folder do?
+- What functions does the "Travel" folder have?

 ## intent:what_privacy_policy
 - What is the Privacy Policy